 Want to change the sentence that appears near the password field?
-Edit the text in ProPhoto’s Translation area.
+Edit the text in ProPhoto’s Translation area (P6 / P7).

 Password protection and templates/layouts

 Be aware that when you password protect a post or page, only the content of the post/page will be protected.
 The layout (or template in ProPhoto 6) applied to that post/page will still be visible.
-So for example, if you created a specific template for a password protected page, all of the widgets added to that template would still be visible on the page, without entering a password.
-Widget content can not be password protected.
+So for example, if you created a specific layout for a password protected page, all of the modules added to that layout would still be visible on the page, without entering a password.
+Module content and P6 Widgets can not be password protected.

 Embedded password protected galleries

 When you create a ProPhoto gallery, you will see the option to password protect it, just like a post or page, since these galleries are a custom post type for WordPress purposes.
 That way, when viewing the gallery directly, a password would need to be entered to view it.

-However, if a password protected gallery is embedded into a WordPress page, or is selected to display via a galleries widget in a ProPhoto template, the gallery will be fully visible in that page or template; no password will be required to view the gallery.
+However, if a password protected gallery is embedded into a WordPress page, or is selected to display via a galleries module in a ProPhoto layout, the gallery will be fully visible in that page or template; no password will be required to view the gallery.
 If your intention is to protect the gallery from display, you would need to password protect the page as well, or just link directly to the password protected gallery itself.